DataEthics is a not for profit politically independent ThinkDoTank based in Denmark with a European (and global)

 See also the book Data Ethics- The New Competitive Advantage (Hasselbalch, Tranberg, 2016)

 DataEthics has a core focus on AI as the evolution of complex data processing extended in human decisionmaking within politics, economics, identity and culture.
 We participate in the various initiatives that form the important standardisation process of AI and produce relevant content to raise awareness of the data ethical implications of AI and promote constructive data ethical sollutions.
 For example the European High Level Group on AI, the IEEE P7006 standard on personal AI agents.

 Currently DataEthics is formally established as a voluntary association (“frivillig forening”) in Denmark with a limited budget.
 Our events are sponsored ad hoc.
 We do not accept sponsorship from companies that we consider not to handle data ethically – and that includes GAFAM.

 In October 2018 DataEthics received a grant to develop the organisation from the Foundation Open Society Institute in cooperation with the Information Program of the Open Society Foundations.

-In November 2019, DataEthics received a grant from Luminate, part of the Omidyar Group for a white on data ethics in AI public procurement.
+In November 2019, DataEthics received a grant from Luminate, part of the Omidyar Group for a white paper on data ethics in AI public procurement.